Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 # Creating forms with WebSharper.Forms

-In my previous posts, I have covered multiple aspects of how to use WebSharper to make nice webapps by using [animations](http://kimsereyblog.blogspot.co.uk/2016/03/create-animated-menu-with.html), by taping into [external JS libaries](http://kimsereyblog.blogspot.co.uk/2016/01/external-js-library-with-websharper-in-f.html) or by using the built in [router in UI.Next to make SPA](http://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html).
+In my previous posts, I have covered multiple aspects on how WebSharper can be used to make nice webapps by using [animations](http://kimsereyblog.blogspot.co.uk/2016/03/create-animated-menu-with.html), by tapping into [external JS libaries](http://kimsereyblog.blogspot.co.uk/2016/01/external-js-library-with-websharper-in-f.html) or by using the built in [router in UI.Next to make SPA](http://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html).
 Today I would like to cover another aspect which is essential for making useful webapps - __Forms__.

 Most of the site we visit on a daily basis have forms. `WebSharper.Forms` is a library fully integrated with the reactive model of `UI.Next` which